Do I have to pay child support for a child that is not mine?

 How do I challenge paternity?

 If there is a question of whether or not you are the father, it is best to bring that up early.
-The best time to raise the issue is as soon as the child’s other parent files a complaint for child support or custody.
+According to a child custody lawyer, the best time to raise the issue is as soon as the child’s other parent files a complaint for child support or custody.
 Someone who is generally considered to be the father, but may not actually be the father, is usually referred to as the “putative” father.
 If the putative father believes he is not the biological father, he can file a motion for a paternity test.
 The court will order that he, the child, and the child’s other parent have a DNA test done to determine parentage.

 The DNA test can’t be done through ancestry.com or another online DNA testing service.
 It must be done in a lab setting, such as through LabCorp.
 This is because online DNA testing results could easily be faked.
 (See N.C.
 Gen. Stat. § 8-50.1).